ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 Finding the right dataset for humans was tricky.
 There is a public dataset - [Youtube dataset][youtube-dataset].
 The problem with this dataset is that, it contains shots which are mixture of multiple scenes.
-For example some images contains human, but it can also has characteristics of an ambiance shot.
+For example some images contain humans, but it can also have characteristics of an ambiance shot.
-This lead to some incorrect classification which we planned to tackle once we had a basic model ready.
+This leads to some incorrect classification which we planned to tackle once we had a basic model ready.
 Using this slightly incorrect basic model, we can generate approximate labels and get them corrected by our internal moderation team much quickly than labelling images from scratch.

 <!-- ![confusing image][confusing-youtube-human-image] -->

 Youtube dataset did not have a lot of face shots in it.
-To help the model learn face shots, we used [lfw dataset][lfw-dataset].
+To help the model learn face shots, we used [lfw dataset by umass][lfw-dataset] aka labeled faces in the wild dataset.

 ![lfw images preview][lfw-images-preview]

 ### Dataset Preprocessing
-Now after all this exercise, we have a lot of data in four folders - food, ambiance, menu, human.
+Now after all these exercises, we have a lot of data in our folders - food, ambiance, menu and human.
-Next problem is that when you're training model, you need to iterate over this data as a dataframe and pass it to keras.
+Next problem is that when you're training a model, you need to iterate over this data as a dataframe and pass it to keras.
 We used [Hierarchical Data Format][hdf] ([HDF5][h5py-home]) to build a dataframe that was iterable and stayed out of memory.
 Using the [pythonic interface][h5py-docs] of [h5py][h5py-git] you can slice and dice terabytes of data, as if they were numpy arrays in memory.
-We resized each image to 227x227 dimension, performed some cleaning steps.
+We resized each image to 227x227 dimension and performed some cleaning steps.
 We created multiple variations of each image by using rotation, scaling, zooming & cropping.
 When retraining in future we would also look into using recordio format for storing images for classification tasks.